Advertisement

 A critical element of properly applying codes and standards is to understand defined terms that appear with the contained rules.
 The NEC defines “approved” as “acceptable to the authority having jurisdiction [AHJ].”
 The AHJ is typically the jurisdiction’s building official who deputizes field inspectors to issue approvals during inspection processes.
 Note that other codes and standards may define and use the term “approved” differently.

 Section 110.2 outlines the approval-process foundation by indicating that required or permitted conductors and equipment are acceptable only with AHJ approval.
-Inspectors have the authority to use any criteria as the basis for their approvals.
+Inspectors, acting as the authority having jurisdiction, have the authority to use any criteria as the basis for their approvals, including the use of listed and certified products.
 In exercising the approving authority and responsibility, the AHJ typically relies on additional processes and entities, such as listed and identified products from a nationally recognized testing laboratory (NRTL), to include in the approval process.

 The National Electrical Code (NEC) / approval process / code compliance / authority having jurisdiction (AHJ)